Halfway Houses in Grants Pass, OR

 Adapt/grants Pass

-Adapt/grants Pass is a halfway house in Grants Pass, OR, 97526 zip code.
+Adapt/grants Pass is a halfway house in Grants Pass, Oregon, 97526 zip code.

 Address: 356 NE Beacon Drive, Grants Pass, OR 97526 in Josephine County